What is your Theology? Part 2

 True conversion and life in the Spirit

-Another important aspect of the Christian doctrine of salvation is regarding those who will make claims something to the effect that so long as one has prayed a prayer they are “eternally secure” and that “no one can pluck them out of God’s hand”.
+Another important aspect of the Christian doctrine of salvation is regarding those who will make claims something to the effect that so long as one has prayed a “prayer of salvation” they are “eternally secure”.
 Whether one believes they can depart from the faith or not, this teaching is clearly a line of heresy not found in Scripture and has led to the false assurance of millions.

 Many will say in that day, ‘Lord, Lord’… and I will declare unto them, depart from me, you who work iniquity I never knew you. – Jesus Christ (Matt.7:21-23)